seeniforu/Useful_Repository/README.md

 * Here are Some Collection of [GitHub Repos](https://github.com/seeniforu/Useful_Repository/blob/main/Useful%20Githubs.md) I find it very useful.
 * Have a Habit of **Creating Your Own 'Something'** after you got attracted or after learning things, [Must visit Repo](https://github.com/danistefanovic/build-your-own-x) to build on your own X.
 * Want to [Learn Anything](https://learn-anything.xyz/) - Search for any Topics.
+* [Learn X in Y minutes](https://learnxinyminutes.com/) - Useful when Running for Interview.
 * Are you a College Student and want Projects? - [NevonProjects](https://nevonprojects.com/), [Kasipara](https://www.kashipara.com/), [Codeprojects](https://code-projects.org/).

 ## Useful Workspace for Development